godfrey0/resume-1/README.md

 - - University of Maryland, Applied Scrum for Agile Project Management 2021 -

-National University of Singapore FINTECH LAB
+National University of Singapore, School Of Computing, FinTech
 - courses completed:
 - - APIs and RPA: Automation, Bots and Future 2021
 - - Developers Toolkit Part 2: Middleware to Backend 2021